AlishKanani/MFIT/README.md

 ```

 ## Major features
-- Thermal RC and DSS models are validated against FEM simulations for range of system sizes and power traces for 2.5D and 3D chiplets.
+- Thermal RC and DSS models are validated against FEM simulations for a range of system sizes and power traces for 2.5D and 3D chiplets.
-- Each layer and blocks can have different granularity of nodes.
-This allows dense grid for active power sources and coarse grid for passive layers.
+- Each layer and block can have different granularity of nodes.
+This allows a dense grid for active power sources and a coarse grid for passive layers.
 Which makes the simulation faster.
-- The thermal RC model uses adaptive solver lsoda to solve the system of ODEs.
-Which is faster than the traditional explicit solvers.
+- The thermal RC model uses an adaptive solver, LSODA, to solve the system of ODEs, which is faster than traditional explicit solvers.
-- In 2.5D and 3D chiplets system, the layers are expected have different material properties in x-y-z directions.
+- In 2.5D and 3D chiplets systems, the layers are expected to have different material properties in the x-y-z directions.
 The model supports anisotropic material properties.
-- Each layer can have different material blocks with different material properties.
-This allows to model any heterogeneous architectures.
+- Each layer can have different material blocks with different material properties, allowing for the modeling of heterogeneous architectures.

 ## Usage